West Tennessee Corn Bread

 - 1 egg

 - 1/4 cup buttermilk

 - 1 cup yellow cornmeal

 - In a large bowl, beat the egg, mayonnaise, buttermilk and oil until smooth.
 Combine the cornmeal, sugar, baking powder and salt; add to egg mixture and beat just until combined.

 - Grease an ovenproof 6-in. skillet or round baking dish; dust with cornmeal.
 Add batter.
-Bake at 425° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
-Yield: 2 servings.
+Bake at 425° for 18-20 minutes or until a toothpick inserted in the center comes out clean.

 Ok, ladies.
 I grew up in Memphis (that's as WEST Tennessee as you can get,) and I can truthfully say I never knew there was or was NOT a West TN way to make cornbread.
 Everyone's different and cornbread is the same way.
 Like anything else, there are always variations on old recipes and cornbread has been around for ages so it qualifies.
 As for this recipe, it turned out a little dry for my taste.
 I'll have to try to make some changes.